Measuring Social Biases in Masked Language Models by Proxy of Prediction Quality: Bias Scores by Category for Retrained MLMs

-Bias scores for \textsc{crr}, \textsc{crra}, $\Delta\textsc{p}$, $\Delta\textsc{pa}$, \textsc{csps}, \textsc{aul} and \textsc{aula} measures using Equation \ref{dmse2}. † indicates that the relative difference in proportions of bias between re-trained and pre-trained transformers is statistically significant according to McNemar's test (p-value < 0.05), using binarized outcomes for bias as given by $f_{R}(S_{\text{adv}}) > f_{R}(S_{\text{dis}})$ and $f_{P}(S_{\text{adv}}) > f_{P}(S_{\text{dis}})$ to create contingency tables of outcome pairings between re-trained and pre-trained transformers to test for marginal homogeneity.
-Results for MLMs re-trained on $S^{\text{dis}}$ (top; all sentences with bias against disadvantaged groups) and $S^{\text{adv}}$ (bottom; all sentences with bias against advantaged groups) for biases in the CPS dataset.
+Tables \ref{deltadifcps}, \ref{deltadifcps-2}, \ref{deltadifcps-3}, and \ref{deltadifcps-4} report bias scores for measures \textsc{crr}, \textsc{crra}, $\Delta\textsc{p}$, $\Delta\textsc{pa}$, \textsc{csps}, \textsc{aul}, and \textsc{aula} for retrained MLMs using \textsc{bsrt} (Equation \ref{dmse2}). † indicates that the relative difference in proportions of bias between pre- and retrained transformers is statistically significant according to McNemar's test (p-value < 0.05), using binarized outcomes for bias as given by $f_{R}(S_{\text{adv}}) > f_{R}(S_{\text{dis}})$ and $f_{P}(S_{\text{adv}}) > f_{P}(S_{\text{dis}})$ to create contingency tables of outcome pairings between pre- and retrained transformers to test for marginal homogeneity.
+Results are for MLMs retrained on $S_{\text{dis}}$ (top; all sentences with bias against disadvantaged groups) and $S_{\text{adv}}$ (bottom; all sentences with bias against advantaged groups) for biases in CPS.

+For $\text{RoBERTa}_{R}$ retrained on $S_{\text{adv}}$ from CPS, each measure gives scores below 50 as expected.
+However, \textsc{aul} and \textsc{aula} give insignificant results for physical appearance bias. \textsc{crr}, \textsc{crra}, $\Delta\textsc{p}$, and $\Delta\textsc{pa}$ give significant results below 50 for each bias category.
+For $\text{BERT}_{R}$ retrained on $S_{\text{adv}}$, \textsc{aul} and \textsc{aula} overestimate physical appearance, gender, disability, and socioeconomic biases and give insignificant results for each, while all proposed measures give significant results below 50 for each category as expected.
+Similarly, for $\text{distilRoBERTa}_{R}$, \textsc{aula} overestimates physical appearance bias and gives insignificant results for physical appearance, gender, and age, \textsc{aul} gives insignificant results for physical appearance, and \textsc{csps} and \textsc{aul} give insignificant results for age. \textsc{aul} and \textsc{aula} also give insignificant results for physical appearance, disability, and sexual orientation for $\text{distilBERT}_{R}$ retrained on $S_{\text{adv}}$.
+Overall, we find \textsc{aul}, \textsc{aula}, and \textsc{csps} overestimate physical appearance bias introduced by retraining MLMs compared to proposed measures and based on \textsc{bsrt}.

+For all MLMs retrained on $S_{\text{dis}}$, \textsc{crr}, $\Delta\textsc{p}$, and $\Delta\textsc{pa}$ give results above 50 for each bias category as expected, with higher scores than other measures in almost every case. \textsc{crra} also gives results above 50 for each bias category except for disability bias using $\text{distilBERT}_{R}$.
+For $\text{RoBERTa}_{R}$, \textsc{csps}, and \textsc{aula} give scores less than 50 for age bias. \textsc{aula} also gives a score less than 50 for sexual orientation bias.
+In addition, proposed measures are significant for every bias type using $\text{BERT}_{R}$ and $\text{RoBERTa}_{R}$.
+This is also true for $\text{distilBERT}_{R}$ (besides \textsc{crra} for sexual orientation) and $\text{distilRoBERTa}_{R}$ (besides \textsc{crra} for physical appearance and \textsc{crr} for disability).
+In contrast, \textsc{aul}, \textsc{aula}, and \textsc{csps} have 5, 6, and 11 insignificant results respectively across all MLMs retrained on $S_{\text{dis}}$, and \textsc{aula} and \textsc{csps} give 3 and 4 bias scores below 50 respectively.
+Notably, \textsc{aul} and \textsc{crra} give 1 bias score below 50.
+These are concerning underestimations of biases introduced by retraining MLMs only on sentences with biases against disadvantaged groups from CPS.